I-25 Expansion, Colorado Springs to Monument

 - Relocating and expanding the truck chain-up station currently located south of Baptist Road

-The Colorado Department of Transportation (CDOT) has contracted with Kiewit Infrastructure Co.
+The Colorado Department of Transportation (CDOT) contracted with Kiewit Infrastructure Co.
 (Kiewit), in association with its design sub-consultant Parsons Brinckerhoff (PB), to design and construct the I-25 Expansion project.
-The Kiewit/PB design-build team is committed to delivering a quality project that meets CDOT’s four goals for expanding I-25 capacity.
+The Kiewit/PB design-build team was committed to delivering a quality project that met CDOT’s four goals for expanding I-25 capacity.

 - Alleviate corridor congestion

 - Reduce project impacts to travelers